andreypopp/cctools/README.md

 # cctools

 Neovim plugin and CLI tools for Claude Code.
+The tools and the plugin assume that there's a **single Claude Code instance running within the tmux session**.

 ## CLI